rhel-labs/instruqt/image-mode-day2/01-switch-registries/assignment.md

 At first glance, `bootc switch` doesn't look very different from `bootc upgrade`.
 It will download and prepare the new image to a local deployment location on disk.
 It downloads any layers it detects are different based on the metadata available in the registry.

+Again, we aren't upgrading the host in the way that `leapp` does, rather we're deploying new system software alongside existing configuration and user data.

+> [!NOTE]
+> You may see SELinux errors during the switch that refer to Non-ASCII characters in a binary policy, these are harmless and we're looking at fixes now.

 We can see in the output of `bootc switch` that our new image has been queued to be activated the next time the host boots.
 We can also see if there are any changes waiting by checking `bootc status`.
 Check the version information under the currently staged image to verify it's RHEL 10.

 ```bash,run
 sudo bootc status
 ```
->[NOTE]
-> You may see SELinux errors during the switch that refer to Non-ASCII characters in a binary policy, these are harmless and we're looking at fixes now.

 If we needed to wait for a maintenance window we could stage the changes, then schedule the reboot.
 Let's restart the system now to get our changes.

 ```bash,run